smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/OnStatusUpdate/index.md

 !!! note

 SDL operates with the following PTU statuses:
-* UPDATE_NEEDED - one of the triggers for PTU occurs (see [BC.PolicyUpdate](../../BasicCommunication/PolicyUpdate/index.md#Request))
+- `UPDATE_NEEDED` - one of the triggers for PTU occurs (see [BC.PolicyUpdate](../../BasicCommunication/PolicyUpdate/index.md#Request))
-* UPDATING - SDL starts the PTU flow by creating the Snapshot of Local Policy Table
+- `UPDATING` - SDL starts the PTU flow by creating the Snapshot of Local Policy Table (after receiving a successful SDL.PolicyUpdate response from HMI)
-* UP_TO_DATE - SDL merges the Updated Policy Table to the Local one
+- `UP_TO_DATE` - SDL merges the Updated Policy Table to the Local one

 !!!